 It’s worth playing around with tremolo plugins in your recording software, as the process can provide useful insight into how the effect works, how each parameter works, and how it sounds when combined with the other effects built into a DAW’s effects rack are or loaded as VST plugins.

-If you’re recording the perfect guitar take but weren’t using a tremolo pedal at the time, a VST gives you the option to go back and add the effect afterwards.
-This is where plugins really come in handy for mixing audio after the initial recording is made, and in some cases they save you having to go back and re-record a usable recording.
+If you’re recording the perfect guitar take but weren’t using a tremolo pedal at the time, a VST gives you the option to go back and add the effect afterward.
+This is where plugins really come in handy for mixing audio after the initial recording is made, and in some cases, they save you from having to go back and re-record a usable recording.

 Tremolo Pedals and Keyboards